 Supervisors have the discretion to ask for a doctor's excuse before the employee returns to work.
 If you are absent three (3) or more days in a row, you will be required to obtain a doctor's excuse.
 If you run out of sick leave, you will be charged comp time and vacation time accrued for missing work due to sick leave reasons.
-After you have used all your sick leave, comp time and/or vacation time, you will not be paid for days that you miss.
-Any absences not covered by an approved form of paid leave or not approved by the employee's supervisor and HR will be considered unexcused and subject to disciplinary action up to and including termination.
+After you have used all your sick leave, comp time and/or vacation time, you will not be paid for days that you miss unless approved for the catastrophic sick bank leave.
+Abuse of Sick Leave or any absences not covered by an approved form of paid leave or not approved by the employee's supervisor and HR will be considered unexcused and subject to disciplinary action up to and including termination.

 You may not donate sick time to another employee.
-In case of extreme hardship when you have used all of your sick leave, vacation, and comp time and if are a member of the Catastrophic Sick Leave Bank, you may request leave as outlined by the Catastrophic Sick Leave Bank Policy (refer to page 2-5).
+In case of extreme hardship when you have used all of your sick leave, vacation, and comp time and if are a member of the Catastrophic Sick Leave Bank, you may request leave as outlined by the Catastrophic Sick Leave Bank Policy (refer to page 39).